 Degrees and Certifications:

-With 12 years of experience in education as a teacher and administrator, Principal Andrea Gaitán-Bustos brings a bilingual, bicultural, and student-centered focus to her role at Sunnydale Elementary's principal.
+Andrea Gaitan-Bustos joined the Sunnydale community in the 20-21 school year.
+With 12 years of experience in education as a teacher and administrator, Principal Andrea Gaitán-Bustos brings a bilingual, bicultural, and student-centered focus to her role as Sunnydale Elementary's principal.
 She has a depth of professional experiences collaborating with students, families, school staff, and district leaders to support student success.
 Principal Gaitán-Bustos is invested in engaging all families to feel welcomed and to be a part of school activities.

 Principal Gaitán-Bustos joined School District U-46 in 2008, working as a 4th grade bilingual teacher at Laurel Hill Elementary and later Lincoln and Hilltop Elementary Schools.
-At all three schools, Principal Gaitán-Bustos served on the School Improvement Planning teams.
+Principal Gaitán-Bustos served on the School Improvement Planning teams at all three schools.
 At Hilltop, she led the Dual Language team, co-hosted, and organized the Response to Intervention (RtI) Committee for two years, training and advising teachers on how to implement intervention measures for students.
 From 2014 to 2015, she served as a Bilingual Instructional Coach, providing individualized and classroom-based training and support to Dual Language teachers in implementing research-based English Language Learners instructional strategies and methodology.
-From 2015 to 2017, she returned to Hilltop to serve as a 4th grade Dual Language teacher and again served on the SIP team as well as the English Language Arts curriculum writing team and the district’s Performance Evaluation Reform Act (PERA) Joint Committee.
+From 2015 to 2017, she returned to Hilltop to serve as a 4th grade Dual Language teacher.
+She again served on the SIP team as well as the English Language Arts curriculum writing team and the district’s Performance Evaluation Reform Act (PERA) Joint Committee.

 Principal Gaitán-Bustos earned a Bachelor of Arts degree in language instruction at LaSalle University in Bogota, Colombia, a Master’s degree in teaching at Aurora University, and another Master’s degree in administration at Northern Illinois University.
 She also participated in the district’s Aspiring Administration Program.